 Something that has already happened and cannot be changed is an event.
-Something that is happening, and the conclusion is not yet known— it can be changed.
+Something that is happening, and the conclusion is not yet known—can be changed.

-Relapse is often seen as an event outside of recovery—a physical action of drinking one beer, a glass of wine or smoking one joint.
+Relapse is often seen as an event outside of recovery—the physical act of drinking a beer, a glass of wine or smoking one joint.
 Relapse is not a single event.
-Relapse is a process that is connected to the recovery process.
+Relapse is connected to the recovery process.

-The process of relapse can be can be separated into three stages:
+The process of relapse can be separated into three stages:

-- Relapse through behavior – “I do not know what to do with my thoughts about using again.
+- Relapse through thoughts – “I do not know what to do with my thoughts about using again.
 It’s impacting my feelings, how I treat others, and myself.”

 - Relapse through controlled use – “I believe that with the help of a substance in a controlled manner, I can cope and handle with everyday problems.”

 When an addict enters the third stage of the relapse stage, they may begin using small quantities with the assumption that they can manage their substance use.
 Unknowingly, the third stage of relapse is where relapse shifts from a process to an event, with an ending result and conclusion—bringing them back at the first stage of the addiction cycle, where they may begin binging due to the impulsive and compulsive nature of addiction.